This year marks the 100th anniversary of the spectacular 200-acre Exbury Gardens near Beaulieu in the New Forest.

-The gardens were apparently described by one visitor as “heaven with the gates open” and it is a horticulturalist’s dream.
-But it’s appeal is far greater than just for gardeners.
+The gardens were apparently described by one visitor as “heaven with the gates open” and are a horticulturalist’s dream.
+But its appeal is far greater than just for gardeners.

-There’s a special family ticket and kids enjoy its great outdoors, racing along in the wind and rain as happily as in bright sunshine, and tucking into a picnic at one of the little hideaway spots.
+There’s a special family ticket and kids love racing along in the wind and rain as happily as in bright sunshine, only stopping to tuck into a picnic at one of the little hideaway spots.

-This isn’t an outing for the teenager, but little ones love the play area, the specially designed family trail and activities, and the steam railway which chugs and whistles its way happily through the Rhododendrons.
+Little ones love the play area, the specially designed family trail and activities, and the steam railway which chugs and whistles its way happily through the rhododendrons.